tytydraco/yessleep/out/I_have_a_phobia_of_elevators_I_wish_I_had_never_tried_to_conquer_this_fear.md

 I heard a whirring, and the doors close.
 I had never felt so relieved to be locked in by something beyond my control.
 The elevator descended again, and I had a moment to reflect on what had just happened.
 The lights of the elevator remained off, but the red glow from the display above the door remained - I watched as the numbers blinked from "2", to "1", to "G", I was waiting for the doors to open and to be met with the familiar, beaming face of Maria.

-As light from the lobby poured into the elevator, I saw that the lobby was empty.

-As my phone reconnected to the network, it got multiple notifications at once.
+As light from the lobby poured into the elevator, I saw that the lobby was empty, and as my phone reconnected to the network, it got multiple notifications at once.

 "You're taking a while, is everything okay?"